CraftAcademyLabs/ca_course/week3/portfolio_challenge/6_illustrations_with_undraw.md

 ## Wrap up

-In this section we made use of an Open Source library of illustration and leveraged on another OSS library that helped us to ude these illustration without having to go through the tedious process of having to downloading and including them in our application manually.
+In this section we made use of an Open Source library of illustration and leveraged on another OSS library that helped us to use these illustration without having to go through the tedious process of having to downloading and including them in our application manually.

 Make sure to play around with various graphics and colors to give your portfolio a more personal look and feel.